IgorSondors/LaTeX_CV_template/README.md

 [Mathematics teacher][Sep 2018 to Aug 2019]

 \begin{itemize}
-\item I was a math teacher in pupil grades 10th and 11th.
-As a result of my work in this school, all of the graduates of the 11th grade passed the unified state exam with test scores that were better than the average in the Leningrad Region.
-One of my pupils reached a score of 90 in the Mathematics exam.
-That great result provided a winning \href{https://gost-sch.lmn.su/index.php/tsentr-obrazovaniya-tsifrovogo-i-gumanitarnogo-profilej/galereya}{grant for the school}.
-So I decided to quit this job because I did teaching for six years and reached a state of the art in this.
+\item Taught 10–11 grade students.
+All of my students scored above the regional average.
+One student scored 90 on the Unified State Exam in Mathematics.
+Successfully prepared two medal-winning graduates.
 \end{itemize}

 \cvsubsection{Physics and Mathematics teacher}
 [Private teacher][Sep 2013 to present]

 \begin{itemize}
-\item I \href{https://spb.repetitors.info/repetitor/?p=SondorsIK}{teach pupils} how to pass a unified state exam of Mathematics and Physics and also a university course of High Mathematics and Linear Algebra.
-I developed 5 training manuals for solving any geometric task and collected a wide bank of physics tasks for ultimate exam training which was proved by 3 generations of my pupils.
-Pupils who were under my supervision were able to enter Moscow State University, St. Petersburg State University, Bauman Moscow State Technical University, Ural Federal University, etc
+\item Authored a proprietary curriculum for preparing students for the Unified State Exam in Mathematics and Physics.
+My students were admitted to top universities such as St. Petersburg State University, Moscow State University, Bauman Moscow State Technical University, and Ural Federal University.
 \end{itemize}

 \section{Science Experience }